StevenBlack/vocab/readme.md

 ### mercurial
 Describes someone whose mood changes in a heartbeat.
 It's also used to describe someone who is always upbeat—the assumption being, perhaps, that they must be depressed in private.
 In both cases, mercurial people may be difficult, but they are always interesting.
 Pronounced MEHR-CURE-EE-ULL.

+### mere-exposure effect
+Cognitive bias: the mere-exposure effect is a psychological phenomenon by which people tend to develop a preference for things merely because they are familiar with them.

 ### meretricious